Enforcement actions at consumer watchdog agency halt under Trump

-The Consumer Financial Protection Bureau has not recorded a single enforcement action against banks, credit card companies, debt collectors or any finance companies in the 135 days since the Trump administration took control of the nation’s consumer watchdog agency,.
+The Consumer Financial Protection Bureau has not recorded a single enforcement action against banks, credit-card companies, debt collectors or any finance companies in the 135 days since the Trump administration took control of the nation’s consumer-watchdog agency.

-NEW YORK — In the 135 days since the Trump administration took control of the nation’s consumer watchdog agency, it has not recorded a single enforcement action against banks, credit card companies, debt collectors or any finance companies whatsoever.
+NEW YORK — In the 135 days since the Trump administration took control of the nation’s consumer-watchdog agency, it has not recorded a single enforcement action against banks, credit-card companies, debt collectors or any finance companies whatsoever.

 That’s likely no fluke: Mick Mulvaney, appointed acting director of the Consumer Financial Protection Bureau (CFPB) in late November, promised to shrink the bureau’s mandate and take a much softer approach to enforcement, and records reviewed by The Associated Press indicate he has kept his word.

-A review of a CFPB database obtained by the AP through a Freedom of Information request shows that the bureau issued an average of two to four enforcement actions a month under former Director Richard Cordray, President Obama’s appointee.
-But the database shows zero enforcement actions have been taken since Nov.
+A review of a CFPB database obtained by the AP through a Freedom of Information request shows that the bureau issued an average of two to four enforcement actions a month under former Director Richard Cordray, President Barack Obama’s appointee.
+But the database shows zero enforcement actions taken since Nov.
 21, 2017, three days before Cordray resigned.

 Before Mulvaney, the bureau used enforcement actions to extract billions of dollars in relief for consumers from financial companies and to stop companies from doing harm.
-Bank of America was ordered to return $727 million to consumers for deceptive credit card practices in 2015 — the largest award in the bureau’s history — but the CFPB has issued dozens of smaller actions to get relief for student borrowers, victims of debt collection companies and bank customers.
+Bank of America was ordered to return $727 million to consumers for deceptive credit-card practices in 2015 — the largest award in the bureau’s history — but the CFPB has issued dozens of smaller actions to get relief for student borrowers, victims of debt collection companies and bank customers.

 Most Read Business Stories